codemod-com/website/cms/automations/netlify-sdk-0.8.5-patchEnvironmentVariable.md

 published-on: 2024-01-10T11:59:57.820Z
 seo:
   title: Netlify-sdk V0.8.5 - patchEnvironmentVariable
-  og:title: Netlify-sdk V0.8.5 - patchEnvironmentVariable
-  twitter:title: Netlify-sdk V0.8.5 - patchEnvironmentVariable
-  description: This codemod changes `patchEnvironmentVariable` to pass an object instead of the separate arguments as required in Netlify SDK v0.8.5. twitter:card: This codemod changes `patchEnvironmentVariable` to pass an object instead of the separate arguments as required in Netlify SDK v0.8.5.
+  description: This codemod changes `patchEnvironmentVariable` to pass an object instead of the separate arguments as required in Netlify SDK v0.8.5.
 ---
 This codemod changes `patchEnvironmentVariable` to pass an object instead of the separate arguments as required in Netlify SDK v0.8.5.